michalmalik/pvm/README.md

 * **NOTICE:** PCPU is supposed to be ticking on 1 Mhz frequency, but it's purely arbitrary and **not working properly**.
 I am just using it to slow down the execution.
 Basically every instruction takes from 1 to 3 execution cycles.
 Which is not how CPUs work.
-Also, the devices are not operating on any frequency.
+Also, the devices are not synchronised with PCPU.
 PCPU is partially inspired by [PDP-11](http://en.wikipedia.org/wiki/PDP-11) and [Notch's](http://twitter.com/notch) [DCPU-16](http://dcpu.com/dcpu-16/)

 * **16-bit** CPU, 16-bit words
 * **0x8000 words** of memory